Michigan GOP advances bill to make ballot drives harder

 LANSING, Mich.
-(AP) - Michigan Republicans moved Wednesday to curtail ballot initiatives by advancing a measure limiting how many signatures could come from any one region of the state, the latest proposal assailed by critics as an unconstitutional, lame-duck power grab from incoming Democratic officeholders or voters.
+(AP) - Michigan Republicans moved Wednesday to curtail ballot initiatives by advancing a measure limiting how many signatures could come from any one region of the state, the latest proposal assailed by critics as an unconstitutional, lame-duck power grab from voters or incoming Democratic officeholders.

-The House Elections and Ethics Committee passed the bill 6-3 along party lines on a day when hundreds of protesters again demonstrated at the Capitol.
-The new legislation could clear the Republican-led House later Wednesday before moving to the GOP-controlled Senate.
+The House passed the bill 60-49 along mostly party lines in a late-night session hours after hundreds of activists rallied at the Capitol.
+The new legislation was sent to the GOP-controlled Senate for consideration next week.

-The move also comes a week after they maneuvered to significantly scale back minimum wage and paid sick time laws that began as ballot initiatives.
-At the behest of the business lobby, the Legislature preemptively adopted the wage and leave measures before the election, rather than let them go to a public vote, so it would be easier to change them after - an unprecedented strategy that is sure to spark lawsuits if Republican Gov. Rick Snyder signs the bills.
-GOP legislators also have advanced Wisconsin-like bills that would strip or dilute the powers of Democrats taking over the governor, attorney general and secretary of state offices.

-Wisconsin's Republican Gov. Scott Walker is likely to sign legislation trimming the power of his successor after making a few, unspecified partial vetoes.
-The bills will be automatically delivered to him on Dec.
-20 if he does not call for them sooner, and once he has them Walker has six days to take action.
-The Wisconsin and Michigan actions have prompted criticism that the GOP Legislatures are ignoring the gains made by Democrats in the November election.

-The Michigan bill to tighten requirements for ballot initiatives drew opposition from across the political spectrum.
+The bill to tighten requirements for ballot proposals initially drew opposition from across the political spectrum at a committee hearing, though the House then made changes to placate Right to Life of Michigan.

 "I think this bill is remarkably undemocratic," said Erica Peresman, a volunteer from the Detroit suburb of Birmingham who helped collect signatures for the initiative to expand voting options.